-- 1. Development shall be coordinated with COA 12th Street & Menaul street improvements which govern the roadway/streetscape improvements outside and up to the boundaries set by the License and Use Agreement between the COA and IPMI. - 2.
-Pursuant to the current and any successor Revised-Development Agreement between IPFDC or IPMI and the City of Albuquerque, federal and city building and other codes apply to the office tract.
+- 1. Development shall be coordinated with COA 12th Street & Menaul Boulevard improvements which govern the roadway/streetscape improvements outside and up to the boundaries set by the License and Use Agreement between the COA and IPMI. - 2.
+Pursuant to the current and any successor Development Agreement between IPFDC or IPMI and the City of Albuquerque, federal and city building and other codes apply to the office tract.
 Notwithstanding anything to the contrary, the city zoning code and the city development review and approval processes do not apply to the office tract. - 3.
-Changes to these standards shall be approved or disapproved by the City Council.
-Any design that reasonably meets the intent of these standards, and does not deviate from any dimensional standard more than 25%, and meets the approval of the IPMI or its designee at its sole discretion shall be allowed. - 3.
-Deviations from the following standards are not allowed: - a) The 50' building setback from the property line.
+Amendments to these standards shall be reviewed by the EPC and approved or disapproved by the City Council.
+Any design that reasonably meets the intent of these standards, and does not deviate from any dimensional standard more than 25%, and meets the approval of the IPMI or its designee at its sole discretion shall be allowed.

+- 4. Deviations from the following standards are not allowed: - a) The 50' building setback from the property line.
 Exhibit A-1. - b) The height restrictions.
 Exhibit A-2. - c) The design and scope of the landscape buffers.
 Exhibits A-1 and B-3. - d) The access gate.
-Exhibit A-1 and Exhibit B-3.
+Exhibit A-1 and Exhibit B-3. - e) Uses Authorized for the Office Tract.
+Exhibit C. - 5.
+In addition to complying with these standards, free-standing restaurants also shall comply with the standards set forth in Exhibit B-2.